Welcome to the Gladstone S.E.N page.

 What training are the staff supporting children and young people with SEND have had or are having?

-How will my child/young person be included in activities outside this classroom including school trips?
+How will my child/young person be included in activities outside this classroom including educational trips?

-How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?
+How will the Academy prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

-How are the setting’s/school's/college's resources allocated and matched to children's/young people's special educational needs?
+How are the Academy's resources allocated and matched to children's/young people's special educational needs?

 How is the decision made about what type and how much support my child/young person will receive?

-How are parents involved in the setting/school/college?
+How are parents involved in the Academy?
 How can I be involved?

 How are parents involved in the decisions made about their child’s learning?